davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_student_advocate.markdown

 ---
-title: 5th Semester - Advocating for a student with vision impairment
+title: "Semester 5&mdash;OCCT 660:Advocating for a Student With a Vision Impairment"
 summary: >
-  I advocated on behalf of a child during my fieldwork at Clark County School District
+  I advocated on behalf of a child during my fieldwork at Clark County School District.
 ---
 During my first Level II fieldwork, I worked with a student who, in addition to a diagnosis of intellectual developmental disorder, could not see well.
 She did